-To give you an idea of what types of compensation payments are being made in Queensland for motor accident claims, we have obtained the following statistical data from the Motor Accident Insurance Commission (otherwise known as MAIC), the body that regulates Compulsory Third Party insurance claims in Queensland.
+To give you an idea of what types of compensation payments are being made in Queensland for motor accident claims, we have obtained the following statistical data from the Motor Accident Insurance Commission (otherwise known as MAIC).
+MAIC is the body that regulates Compulsory Third Party insurance claims in Queensland.
 In respect to car accident compensation claims made in Queensland during the 2015 financial year (1 July 2014 to 30 June 2015):-

 - There were 4731 motor accident claims in Qld in 2015;

 - The average compensation payment for minor injuries was $69,365;